nazwhale/pleasure-o-meter/README.md

 After, I used that data to update the relevant HTML elements.
 That allowed me to adapt my program to render emojis based on scores, instead of the integers of the scores themselves.

 Finally I worked on highlighting an HTML element on selection and displaying the relevant emoji in a larger font-size.
 I got this working, but then realised that the large emoji wasn't updating in real time.
-To fix this I created an `updateLargeEmoji` function to call every time Pusher gets data from the event.
+To fix this I created an `updateLargeEmoji` function to be called every time Pusher gets data from the event.

+Regarding my styling, I opted for a minimal approach and used flexbox to display my Pusher office area list alongside my large emoji.

+For my colourscheme, I used the [Eye Dropper](https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka?hl=en) Chrome extension tool to pick my background shade of green from Pusher's own website.
+I then used [Adobe Color](https://color.adobe.com/) to identify harmonious colours for my font and highlighting.

+### Future ideas
+- Display a constantly updating graph displaying the last 10 values for each room as different coloured lines.
+- Ask the user what aspects contribute most the their personal happiness, and then weighting each of the areas to their preferences and updating the overall score accordingly.
+- Factor in the weather by calling the [Open Weather API](https://openweathermap.org/api) and recalculating the overall office score based on live weather data for Pusher HQ.

 ### Screenshots